 — Bring Me The News (@bringmethenews) November 2, 2017

 Do you need a resume for Whole Foods?

-You don’t need one for lower-level positions, but it certainly doesn’t hurt.
+You don’t need one for lower-level positions at Whole Foods Market, but it certainly doesn’t hurt.
 If you are pursuing a leadership position, you should absolutely have a resume on hand.

 Having a resume will just be another way for you to stand out in the crowd.
 A resume, along with a cover letter, shows that you are serious about getting a job.